Abri Pataud: Site overview

 The results of the excavations were compiled by Harvey M. Bricker, on the basis of American hypotheses regarding the site's origins.
 A finer reading of the stratigraphy of the site may not have been published; continuing work will help elucidate the evolution of stone tool use at the shelters themselves, and their relationship to other sites in the region.

 The Venus of l'Abri Pataud

 In 1958, a small carved female figure was found on a stone about 20 cm tall, likely dating to approximately 21,000 years BP.
-According to Hallum Movius, the figure represents a comparatively young woman, "more slender and gracile than is normally the case," roughly carved, and with contours suggesting pregnancy.
+According to Hallam Movius, the figure represents a comparatively young woman, "more slender and gracile than is normally the case," roughly carved, and with contours suggesting pregnancy.
 Movius wrote that the despite "disharmonic features, the overall proportions of the figure are both pleasing and, at first glance, symmetrical."
 Movius continued, "from a stylistic point of view, this figure has been rendered in the finest tradition of Upper Paleolithic art as represented by the well-known series of carvings and statuettes, collectively known as Venuses…"

 The figure was found following a violent storm, making its origin within the shelter difficult to know exactly.